Disclosures and subpoenas

 • produce documents and give evidence.

-To get a subpoena, you need to apply to the court for one to be issued.
+To get a subpoena, you need to apply to the court to issue one.

 The courts charge fees for filing a subpoena.
-An exemption from payment of this filing fee may apply if you hold certain government concession cards.
-Contact the Family Court National Enquiry Line for more information.
+You may not need to pay if you hold certain government concession cards.

 Documents and records